naugrimus/envolutions/README.md

 When pulled, normally it would be as simple as:
 - go to the directory in which the app is installed
+- copy .env.example to .env
+- change the DB settings to your mysql instance( or the docker instance) if using the docker instance, maybe change them in docker-compose.yml and use these in your environment
 - then use the following:
 ```

 docker compose exec app /bin/bash
 composer install
 php artisan migrate